Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

 Not every book needs to have detailed notes written out before you start writing.
-Sometimes it is because the story is already so well developed within you that those notes are not that necessary for you.
-It might even need a full outline with all locations and special things laid out so you can follow them as you write.
+Sometimes it is because the story is already so well developed within you that notes are not that necessary for you.
+The book might even need a full outline with all locations and special things laid out so you can follow them as you write.

 Notes keep you on track.
 Look at it like lists that keep you on track to get things done and be productive.
 These notes are just like that.
 What do you see happening in the story?
 In what order do you see it?

 No matter how good you think your memory is, it is easy to forget things that you wanted to remember as you write the story.
 It could be a place you wanted a scene to be or even a certain line.
 Maybe you wanted a specific book, character, or movie referenced.
 But when you sit down to write, you go blank as you try to remember what it was.
 That is easy to do and quite common.

 Keep notes from the moment you first thought of the story through the writing process.
 If John has to get to the kitchen to get the knife, make a note of it.
 Otherwise, you might have John in the garage and nowhere he needs to be right before the murder.

 There are some things you need to happen a certain way.
 Making notes helps you do that.
 Keep in mind that you might change these as you go along, but with them, you have some kind of guide that you’ll find to be very beneficial.

 If you have an idea for a future part of the story, make a note of it.
 Again, you’ll forget about it if you don’t, especially as you start to write and get caught up in other scenes.